Accepted Students

 If you can’t find what you are looking for, please refer to the contact information on the left-hand side of the screen to contact the department directly.
 Additionally, your dedicated Admissions counselor is available to help you navigate the enrollment process.

-If you have been awarded any outside scholarships be sure to notify the Office of Student Financial Service, either by reporting it under the ‘REPORT/VIEW OUTSIDE AWARDS’ link on the Massachusetts Maritime Academy self-service portal, or by sending written notification directly to the Office of Student Financial Services.
+If you have been awarded any outside scholarships be sure to notify the Office of Student Financial Services, either by reporting it under the ‘REPORT/VIEW OUTSIDE AWARDS’ link, or by sending written notification directly to the Office of Student Financial Services.

 Visit Financial Services

-Please join us on campus for one of our Accepted Students Days on March 9 or March 30 2024!
+Please join us on campus for one of our Accepted Students Days on select dates in March and April!

 Accepted Students Day Agenda & Maps

-Submit your refundable $400 enrollment deposit - payable by check, or credit card* using the button below.
-Please utilize the return envelope provided in your acceptance packet to return the confirmation form to the Office of Admissions or download it electronically below and send to admissions@maritime.edu.
+Please submit your Confirmation Form electronically and submit your $400 enrollment deposit by 5/1/25.
+Pay by credit card* or by check payable to MMA and ensure student name and student id# are on the memo line of the check.
 Please note, that you will need your Student ID number to complete payment - this can be found on your acceptance letter.
 Completing these steps not only holds your place in the class but is the trigger for additional information and allows other departments on campus to acknowledge you are an incoming student.

 *A service fee may apply